A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Differentially Private Algorithms for a Tax Data Validation Server

-\cite{sheffet2019old} proposed a follow-up $(\epsilon,\delta)$-DP mechanism that provides estimates with random noise drawn from the Wishart distribution.
-The mechanism defines a noisy statistic that preserves the property of being positive-definite; a common problem when adding noise to the regression sufficient statistics.
-But, this mechanism only works for $\epsilon<1$. \cite{wang2019differentially} also developed $(\epsilon,\delta)$- and $\epsilon$-DP methods that release noisy versions of the summary statistics while preserving positive definiteness.
-These methods add noise using either a normal distribution (for $(\epsilon,\delta)$-differentially privacy) or the spherical analogue of the Laplace distribution (for $\epsilon$-differential privacy).
+\cite{wang2019differentially} also developed $\rho$-zCDP and $\epsilon$-DP methods that release noisy versions of the summary statistics while preserving positive definiteness.
+These methods add noise using either a normal distribution (for $\rho$-zCDP) or the spherical analogue of the Laplace distribution (for $\epsilon$-DP).
 The positive definiteness is achieved by using eigenvalue decomposition and censoring the eigenvalues falling below a given threshold.
-Although \cite{sheffet2019old} and \cite{wang2019differentially} do not derive CIs or t-values under the proposed mechanisms for the normal linear model, these contributions paved the way to develop DP methods that allow full inference for regression coefficients.
+Although \cite{sheffet2019old} and \cite{wang2019differentially} did not derive CIs or t-values under the proposed mechanisms for the normal linear model, these contributions paved the way to develop DP methods that allow full inference for regression coefficients.

+\cite{ferrando2020general} developed a general approach to produce point and interval estimates for different DP mechanisms applied to linear regression queries.
+The paper outlines two $\epsilon$-DP strategies that employ a noisy version of the sufficient statistics.
+The first approach applies the noisy statistics in classic ordinary least squares point and interval estimators.
+This strategy's accuracy and coverage is ensured by large-sample arguments.
+The second strategy also uses plug-in estimators, but computes CIs using a parametric bootstrap.
+The method accounts for both the injected noise and the underlying sampling distributions.